Top 9 Programming Languages of 2016

 You can visit Complete Guide To PHP Programming to learn how to program in this rapidly growing language.

 Apple Inc. has never been short of innovative technologies.
 The think tanks of this American-based company decided to build their own programming language in 2014.
 This decision paved the way for Swift's programming language.
 Many US-based companies have already adopted Swift language and this number is expected to balloon in the near future.
 On average, Swift programmers earn $100k-$110k.

 9. Ruby on Rails

 Ruby is very much similar to python and it has been around for a long period of time but it did not become popular as Python.
 After a Rail framework was developed for Ruby this programming language became pretty popular as it is easy to understand and program.
-Twitter and Groupon uses this language for their web applications.
-On an average, Ruby on rails developer earns around $100k-$110k per annum.
+Twitter and Groupon use this language for their web applications.
+On average, Ruby on rails developer earns around $100k-$110k per annum.

 Learn Ruby On Rails quickly and painlessly with this course!

 Having programming skills in your arsenal of abilities is always beneficial for professionals.
 We hope that our list of top programming languages would be useful to you.